SF Giants' Mike Yastrzemski has no plans to kneel during national anthem this season

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-The Giants’ outfielder’s comments came before San Francisco’s first game of the season against the Seattle Mariners.
+The outfielder’s comments came before San Francisco’s first game of the season against the Seattle Mariners.
 The right fielder finished 0-for-5 with three strikeouts and the Giants lost 8-7 in 10 innings.

 He was one of many MLB players who decided to take a knee during the national anthem as the coronavirus pandemic-shortened season got underway last July.
 He explained his actions at the time in an Instagram post.